 They measured that using an exercise ball in crunches with the ball against the lower back engaged ab muscles and obliques more than regular crunches.

 And that in turn, regular crunches activated these muscles more than crunches with the ball against the upper back (1).
 This means the ball placement is very important when using this piece of crunch exercise equipment.

-A potential downside is that, even with the increased range of motion, individuals experienced with ab training may need external weights to make exercise ball crunches challenging enough.
+One potential downside is that, even with the increased range of motion, individuals experienced with ab training may need external weights to make exercise ball crunches challenging enough.

 4. Other free weights

 6. Bosu Ball

 A potential downside of Bosu Balls is that they can be pricier than some of the other options on this list.
 If this is an issue, the Bosu Ball is a brand name.
 Off-brand alternatives may suit your needs too.

-6. Cable crunch attachment
+7. Cable crunch attachment

-A small downside is that you have to invest in an extra piece of fitness equipment.
+A small downside is that you have to invest a bit in an extra piece of fitness equipment.

-7. Sit-up bench
+8. Sit-up bench